makeyourownmaker/QuasicrystalGifs/README.md

 Here is a list of
 [matplotlib colormaps](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html).

-Try the -h or --help options for further details like acceptable values for each command line option.
+Check the -h or --help options for further details like acceptable values for each command line option.